joflucki/ecdsa-attacks/README.md

     return (r, (F(h(m)) + a * r) / F(k))
 ```

 The nonce has bad randomness, and is 32 bits too small.
-Because the nonce is bounded to the value $B = 2^{log_2(n) - 32}$, we can use a lattice-attack[^1] to retreive the private key.
+Because the nonce is bounded to the value $B = 2^{log_2(n) - 32}$, we can use a lattice attack[^1] to retreive the private key.
 For that, we have access to 20 messages and their respective signatures, as well as the public key.

 To solve for the private key, we have to translate our ECDSA problem into a hidden number problem of the following form: